leapmanlab/leapmanlab.github.io/writeups/ersegmentation/README.md

 ![Animation 3](ermito.gif)

 However, we've marked it as mitochondria with ER around it.
-Ignoring other label issues, we can see that here:
+Ignoring other label issues, we can see that here, with pink ER and cyan mitochondria:

 #### Animation 4